 Because Ethereum is in such high demand, there have been issues with network capacity and transactions fees.
 This has made alternative blockchains such as Polkadot an attractive investment.
 DOT has a limited ecosystem built on top of the blockchain, but that is because it is new.
 It is a longer-term investment (possibly overvalued currently), the key thing to watch with DOT is whether developers choose to build on Polkadot over Ethereum.

 In short: Up and coming platform for decentralised applications.

-We’ll be regularly updating this piece in collaboration with Apollo Capital, bringing you the latest and most exciting cryptocurrency assets available right now.
+We’ll be regularly updating this piece, bringing you the latest and most exciting cryptocurrency assets available right now.